choonoKw/spectrum_estimation/README.md

 ## phd.m
 This function code takes the received signal ![x](https://latex.codecogs.com/svg.image?\mathbf{x}) and the model order ![x](https://latex.codecogs.com/svg.image?p) as input and provides the eigenvector of the correlation matrix ![x](https://latex.codecogs.com/svg.image?\mathbf{R_x}) corresponding to the smallest eigenvalue and the estimated noise variance ![x](https://latex.codecogs.com/svg.image?\sigma_\omega^2).

+## script.mlx
+This MATLAB Live Script provides the example of estimating the frequencies from the received signal that includes these sinusoidal signals and white Gaussian noise.
+It shows the plot of the spectrums estimated using PHD and MUSIC respectively.